 EWP is designed for installation of recovery measures to safeguard life and property as a result of a natural disaster.
 Threats that the EWP Program addresses are termed watershed impairments.
 These include, but are not limited to:

-- · debris-clogged waterways,

-- · unstable streambanks,

-- severe erosion jeopardizing public infrastructure

-- wind-borne debris removal, and

-- damaged upland sites stripped of protective vegetation by fire or drought.
+- · debris-clogged waterways, - unstable streambanks, - severe erosion jeopardizing public infrastructure, and - damaged upland sites stripped of protective vegetation by fire or drought.